 • Federal Aid Standards: Federal regulations govern the maximum length of time a student may receive federal aid.
 For students pursuing a bachelor's degree, this timeframe is defined as 150% of the scheduled length of the program.
 For example, students in an academic program requiring 120 credit hours may attempt up to 180 credit hours (150 % of 120 is 180 hours).
 Students pursuing an associate's degree requiring seventy-two (72) credits may attempt up to 108 credit hours (150 % of 72 is 108 hours).
 Other degree programs with differing credit hour requirements will have up to 150 % of the required hours as their maximum.
 All OCU attempted hours, including hours taken in a change from one major to another will apply toward the 150% total.
 For transfer students, the number of transfer credit hours accepted at the point of admission to OCU will be used to calculate the student's remaining eligibility for the 150% maximum time frame calculation.
 Second undergraduate degree students are only eligible to receive loan funds.
-Students enrolled in a degree program which is equal to or lower than a degree already earned, will have the previous degree's accepted credit hours applied toward the student's current certificate or degree.
-The accepted credit hours will be counted toward the 150 % maximum time frame calculation.
+Students enrolled in a degree program which is equal to or lower than a degree already earned, will have the previous degree's accepted credit hours applied toward the 150 % maximum time frame calculation.